A first Father’s Day is an opportunity to reconnect with your partner and celebrate them for embarking on this parenthood journey with you.

 Family art projects can be a fun and relaxing way to spend an afternoon.
 Purchase and organize the supplies in advance to make the activity effortless.
 Your baby may be too young to join in, so have a swing or playpen ready, or plan your art project around your baby’s nap schedule.

 - Scrapbook – What better way to make use of the thousands of baby photos you’ve taken than putting them in a scrapbook?
-Get stickers, borders, scrapbook paper, and stamps to give you plenty of creative liberty.
+Get a bunch of photos printed and then get stickers, borders, scrapbook paper, and stamps to give you plenty of creative liberty.
 Relive some great memories, while creating a keepsake for years to come.

 Movie – If you’re tech-savvy, create a movie called A Day in the Life of Daddy & [insert child’s name here].
 Film Dad going through a day of diaper changes, feedings, naps, and playtimes to capture a funny and thoughtful snapshot of what life as a new parent is really like.

-It doesn’t have to be high production value.
+It doesn’t have to be high production value (we know how busy you are).
 You can even do a photo montage.
-Both you and the dad in your life will love watching the footage with your child when he or she is older.
+Both you and the dad in your life will love watching the footage with your child when they’re older.

 Start a photoshoot tradition.

-Start your own tradition of Father’s Day photoshoots.
+Start a tradition of Father’s Day photoshoots.
 Looking at how much your baby changes from year to year will delight both you and the dad in your life.

-- Generations – If you’re celebrating fathers, grandfathers, and even great-grandfathers this year, create a fun multigenerational photo from a safe distance.
-Take a picture of your baby holding a framed photo of Dad, then a picture of Dad holding a framed photo of his father, and so on to create a collage that contains at least three generations of fathers.
+- Generations – If you’re celebrating fathers, grandfathers, and even great-grandfathers this year, be sure to assemble everyone for a multigenerational photo.
+Another fun idea is to take a picture of your baby holding a framed photo of Dad, then a picture of Dad holding a framed photo of his father, and so on to create a collage that contains at least three generations of fathers.
 Recruit helper “photographers” if you’re not able to be with the older generations in person.

-Since a big backyard barbecue might not be in the cards this year, get everyone together for a Zoom party.
-If you’re celebrating your own father, your father-in-law, and your grandfather, you may find the Superdad Zoom party a better option than running around town trying to celebrate all the dads from a distance.
+Some parents have friends or siblings who also have young kids.
+Host a backyard barbecue to give everyone a kid-friendly place to convene.
+If you’re celebrating your own father, your father-in-law, and your grandfather, you may find the Superdad party a better option than running around town trying to celebrate all the dads.
 (It’s also nice being close to home for nursing and naps.)
 Here are a few tips to make the day go smoothly:

 Host a family karaoke night.

 All babies love music – and many dads we know do too!
 With apps like Baby Karaoke or Lullaby Karaoke and games like Rock Band or Guitar Hero, you don’t need a fancy karaoke machine for the occasion.
-(There are, however, plenty of machines on the market to choose from, ranging from $20 to $200.)
 It doesn’t take much to entertain a new baby – a fake microphone and a few YouTube karaoke tracks will often do!

 Grab a quick bite to eat.

-Dining out isn’t always easy these days, especially with a newborn, but open-air establishments offer a lower-stress option.
+Dining out isn’t always easy with a baby, but open-air establishments offer a lower-stress option.
 It can be as simple as going to a stand for great hot dogs, ice cream, or burritos.
-Beachside dining is also a fun, safer option, as are cafes with patios.
+Beachside dining is also fun, as are cafes with patios.
 Add in a post-meal stroll (with Dad wearing the baby carrier) for memorable quality time.

 Consider getting him what you would want.

 Think about what you would want for Mother’s Day.
 As parents of a newborn or young baby, you might want similar things – whether or not that was true in the past.
-Check out our Mother’s Day Gift Guide for New Moms for some Father’s Day gift inspiration.
+Check out 20 Great Ideas for Mother’s Day Gifts for some Father’s Day gift inspiration.

 Bonus!
 Some great Father's Day activities to do with your partner when your first baby’s nearly here